vin-ni/Google-Cloud-Speech-Node-Socket-Playground/README.md

 5. config the `.env` Port for a port that you've opened on the server.
 I'm using 1337 here, too.
 6. go to `your server adress`

-I recommend using [pm2](http://pm2.keymetrics.io/) or something similar, to keep the process running even when close the connection.
+I recommend using [pm2](http://pm2.keymetrics.io/) or something similar, to keep the process running even when closing the terminal connection.

 Made by [Vinzenz Aubry](https://twitter.com/vinberto)